 These pages are written to conform to the standards for web pages, if you have a web browser that does not handle these correct you may run into problems.
-I regularly test the pages in Opera and Lynx.
+I regularly test the pages in Vivaldi and Lynx.

 I'm a fan of wrestling , and I maintain American Wrestling Trivia - the source for wrestling trivia information.
 If you are interested in American wrestling, then this site is sure worth taking a look at!
 I have got results from main events of the World Wrestling Entertainment (WWE), World Championship Wrestling (WCW) and Extreme Championship Wrestling (ECW) dating back as far as to 1985.